Welcome To The Honeypot Guide To Online Video Marketing.

-Not a great position to be in as a modern marketer.
+This is not a great position to be in as a modern marketer.
 The good news?
 You’re here, and we’re here.

-Mobile + Network + Social = The perfect storm.
+Mobile + Network + Social = The Perfect Storm.

 Let’s dig into video in 2013.
 Where is it today, how are we consuming and sharing video?
 Check out this brief video from Michael Litt, co-founder, CEO of Vidyard and (most importantly) our good friend:

-The recent explosive growth of mobile devices and networks capable of delivering high quality video have changed the landscape of modern marketing.
+The recent explosive growth of mobile devices and networks capable of delivering high-quality video have changed the landscape of modern marketing.